aecsocket/wordbase/README.md

 You may want different settings for different situations, e.g. use a different set of dictionaries when studying Japanese versus when studying Mandarin.
 For this, you can create different *profiles* and switch between them in the app or when performing lookups.
 Each profile stores its own settings, and tracks which dictionaries are enabled separately.

 Not all state is separate between profiles - for example, the actual dictionaries you have imported, and their ordering, is common across all profiles.

-App-level settings such as the selected theme are also shared across profiles.
+## Outdated

+*Note: all architecture info below this point was written for an older version.*

 ### API and the popup dictionary